netcarver/PW-ProjectInstallerDemo/readme.md

 - Click on the "Demo Installer" link to get you to the installer module.
 - Click on the "Install" button.

 You should now have all 5 demo modules installed and there should be no sign of the installer module.
-If the director was not writeable you will get an installation error.
+If the directory was not writeable you will get an installation error.
 To correct: make the DemoProject folder writeable and re-run the installer.